breadplop/brenda-hugo/content/projects/first-project-brenda.md

 ### Lessons learnt
 1. How to use the Flask Framework to create a basic web application
 2. How to structure the code to make it readable and repeatable
+3. Security - When I first created the application on the static website, I didn't see security and having the API keys directly inputed into the script as a problem.
+As time passes and I wanted to use Git and Github to efficiently manage the different versions, I had to look it up and learn about the best practices.

 I will be writing about the process as the time passes.